Lovelock Family Trees - an Overview |

 478 |

-Note that the figures, which correspond to data as of the date
+Note that the numbers, which correspond to data as of the date

 indicated in the second column, should always be considered approximate and may change